-5. District Instructional Competitive Event:
+5. District Instructional Athletic Event:

-A District instructional competitive event is an event that takes place as part of the regular season schedule of College intercollegiate athletic teams or a sponsored event among intercollegiate competitive academic or vocational teams.
+A District instructional athletic event is an event that takes place as part of the regular season schedule of College intercollegiate teams.
 Such events are part of the instructional program.
 Admission for these events may be charged and retained by the sponsoring team; however, all admission and ticketing procedures must be controlled by the central box office.
-All expenses for technical and operational support of District athletic events are covered through the General Fund budget of the Event Services Office, by approval through the Stars of Excellence fund, or other identified sources.
+All expenses for technical and operational support of District athletic events are covered through the General Fund budget of the Event Services Office.
 Expenses for additional athletic events as a result of post-season playoffs and championships require additional funding to cover the cost of technical and operational support.
 Such funding is allocated from the Stars of Excellence fund following existing practices.